sigmaenigma/django-base/README.md

 ![image](https://github.com/user-attachments/assets/adb8e280-09a3-4120-830a-e2207c666000)

-Once logged in, this is the dashboard you'll be able to register new tables to, create users, change passwords, and various other features you can navigate here: [Django Admin](https://docs.djangoproject.com/en/5.1/ref/contrib/admin/)
+Once logged in, this is the dashboard you'll be able to view registered tables, create users, create groups, change passwords, and various other features you can navigate here: [Django Admin](https://docs.djangoproject.com/en/5.1/ref/contrib/admin/)
 ![image](https://github.com/user-attachments/assets/452694d6-1137-44c5-bdab-139a08969fa5)

 Now that you have the app name registered, the `requests` and `rest_framework` packages integrated, you can start building an API (instructions coming soon)